Weijingmin2000/Language-Driven-3D-Stylization/README.md

 # Language-Driven-3D-Stylization

-A language-guided 3D stylization method combined with ARF and GroundedSAM.
+A language-driven 3D stylization method combined with ARF and GroundedSAM.

 This work mainly builds upon [GroundedSAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) and [ARF](https://github.com/Kai-46/ARF-svox2).
 Please refer to their original repositories for more details.